getodk/docs/odkx-src/injected-interfaces-methods.rst

       - result: JSON representation of Extras bundle from result intent
   - or, a string value beginning with #:

-    + "#urlhash"   (if the Java code wants the Javascript to take some action without a reload)
+    + "#urlhash"   (if the Java code wants the JavaScript to take some action without a reload)

 removeFirstQueuedAction
 -----------------------